robisim74/angular-l10n/README.md

 - Parameters in translations
 - Composed keys in translations (nested objects)
 - Html tags in translations
-- Methods to get the translation in component class
+- Methods to get the translation and to format dates & numbers in component class
+- SEO by locales:
+    - localized routing
+    - translation of _title_ and meta tags
+    - translation of JSON-LD structured data
 - AoT compliant
 - Lazy loading compliant
 - Server Side Rendering compliant